VirgilSecurity/virgil-sdk-php/docs/keys.md

 > Confirm a Public Key’s data if the X-VIRGILREQUEST-SIGN HTTP header was omitted on deleteKey() action or resetKey action was invoked.

-> In this case user must collect all the confirmation codes sent to all confirmed UDIDs and specify them in the request body in confirmation_codes parameter as well as action_token parameter received on previous action.
+> In this case, the User must collect all the confirmation codes sent to all confirmed UDIDs and specify them in the request body in confirmation_codes parameter as well as action_token parameter received on previous action.

 ```php
 <?php